Olivier-Berg/PPE-notes/HT-1.md

 ![[Scherm­afbeelding 2025-01-28 om 18.11.19.png]]

 ni duo da = how old are you
-ta ji sui = how many years old (use when person is child )
+ta ji sui = how many years old (use when person is child under 10), can also mean that you are acting like a child (how old are you???)